patchsoul/FAKE/README.md

 numbers are any digit (0-9) or a minus sign followed by any digit, with one period optional to indicate the decimal place.  no scientific notation allowed.

-    2.432 0.5 * # = 1.216
+    2.432 0.5* # = 1.216

-almost every byte has some significance.  multi-character functions must be enclosed in backticks \`. elements on the stack can become arguments to functions, but there are function instructions or branches which can be passed in on the right of certain functions.
+almost every character has some significance, and you don't always have to put space in between them. elements on the stack can become arguments to functions, but there are function instructions or branches which can be passed in on the right of certain functions.